nushell/nushell/README.md

 -----------+-----------+----------+--------+--------------+----------------
 ```

-Because most of the time you'll want to see the output of a pipeline, `autoview` is assumed, so we could have also written the above:
+Because most of the time you'll want to see the output of a pipeline, `autoview` is assumed.
+We could have also written the above:

 ```
 /home/jonathan/Source/nushell(master)> ls | where "file type" == "Directory"